jcm93/jmc/readme.md

 ![screenshot](https://i.imgur.com/SJ5RgM5.png)

-### Interface
-jmc's advanced functionality is designed to stay out of the way of its elegant interface. jmc is intuitive.
-Maintaining a queue of upcoming music is as easy as dragging and dropping.
-Playlist creation is simple and easy.

 # Installation
 You can either compile jmc from source manually or download the latest stable artifact [here](https://github.com/jcm93/jmc/).
-In the future, binaries for jmc will likely be distributed through the App Store.
-In the meantime, please consider [buying me some coffee or food](https://jcm93.github.io/money/)!

 ### Setup
 You can choose to allow jmc to organize your library by moving or copying added files, or have it perform no organization at all.